-Auld Lang Syne Meaning, Song Lyrics, Tradition
+Auld Lang Syne Meaning

-Let’s take a deeper look at the origins of the famous song and how it has become a central part of New Year celebrations around the world for almost a century.
+We’ll look at the origins of the famous song and how it has become a central part of New Year celebrations around the world for almost a century.

-Auld Lang Syne meaning
+What Does Auld Lang Syne Mean?

 Just what does Auld Lang Syne mean?
-The phrase translates to “old long since,” and essentially means, “days gone by.”
-The phrase is written in the Scots language and another translation is “for the sake of old times.”
-The phrase became popular based on Robert Burns’s poem titled, “Auld Lang Syne.”
-The lyrics are commonly sung to an old folk tune.
-Burns cited as his muse the Scottish oral tradition.
+The phrase translates to “old long since” and means “days gone by.”
+The phrase is written in the Scots language, and another translation is “for the sake of old times.”

 “The following song, an old song, of the olden times, and which has never been in print, nor even in manuscript until I took it down from an old man,” wrote Burns to the Scots Musical Museum.

 Apparently, the main message of the song is to share a drink in honor of things that have passed and to remember old friends.
-I think most folks would agree that this message as aged well.
+I think most folks would agree that this message has aged well.

 Commonly misspelled “Old Lang Syne”

-The correct spelling of the famous New Year’s Eve celebration tune is Auld Lang Syne not “Old Lang Syne.”
+The correct spelling of the famous New Year’s Eve celebration tune is Auld Lang Syne, not “Old Lang Syne.”

 You might like Happy Holidays messages and greetings.